AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data recovery/Recover physical backup data in a user-created MongoDB instance/Restore data of an ApsaraDB for MongoDB instance to a self-managed MongoDB database
         by using physical backup.md

     **Note:** The `rs.initiate()` command is used in this step.
 For more information about the command, visit [rs.initiate\(\)](https://docs.mongodb.com/manual/reference/method/rs.initiate/).

     After the command is executed, data is synchronized between the two added nodes and the primary node.
 The time consumed in this process varies based on the size of the backup file.
-After the data is synchronized, the MongoDB database is started in replica set mode.
+After the data is synchronized, the self-managed MongoDB database is started in replica set mode.

-10. Perform the following operations to check whether the MongoDB database in replica set mode is started.
+10. Perform the following operations to check whether the self-managed MongoDB database in replica set mode is started:
     1. Run the `exit` command to exit the mongo shell.
-    2. Run the following command to log on to the MongoDB database again:
+    2. Run the following command to log on to the self-managed MongoDB database again:

         ```
         mongo -u <username> -p <password> --authenticationDatabase admin